Welcome To Salzburg

 As we walked, we noticed that the buildings, previously lacking any interesting architecture or color, were taking on a warm, almost happy hue, and each building seemed to take on a personality of its own.
 As we stopped to check our map, we spotted a small Italian restaurant tucked in the corner of a building across the street from the beer garden and decided to try it out.
 The food was perfect- I haven’t had pasta that good since the last time I was in Italy.
-The waitress was friendly, spoke very good English, and was extremely efficient.
-And then… the sun came out.
-That cinched it, and as the days passed, Salzburg started flying up our list of favorite cities and nestled right at the top, where it has stayed ever since.
+The waitress was friendly and luckily for us spoke very good English, which in our benumbed state felt almost heaven sent … And then…. the sun came out.

 The Salzburg city center is warm, inviting, open, and picturesque.
 The river walk takes you past a beautiful lock bridge where musicians play and ice cream stands abound into the heart of the city, and is easily followed by foot.
 If you prefer, you can cross the lock bridge to the Mirabell Palace and Gardens, or stay in the old town, picnicking by the river Salzach or eating and drinking at many of the amazing beer gardens dotted all over town.
+As the days passed, Salzburg started flying up our list of favorite cities and nestled right at the top, where it has stayed ever since.